 While the player doesn’t have to be too careful about saving for the most part in Yuppie Psycho, it is possible to lose a lot of progress should you lose all your health whilst figuring out how to defeat the bosses.
 However, there are a few checkpoints available where your progress gets auto-saved, although they are very limited.

 Throughout the game, there are quite a few puzzles available which I found quite challenging at times.
 They are not difficult to a point of not being able to solve them but require logical thinking and careful investigation.
 That being said, the boss battles and enemies spread through the game are almost puzzles in themselves, you must try and avoid them by either hiding or creating a path in order to escape.
 I found it very unique that you never actually kill any bosses, alternately studying the mechanics and ‘patterns’ of the battles as you figure out how to either scare them away or simply flee.
 However, you’re still technically defeating them as you won’t meet the bosses in their dangerous state again.
-Each of the enemies has their own unique attacks and different ways of injuring the player, so it’s required to get familiar with their mechanics in order to make it through the dangerous parts of the game.
+Each of the enemies has its own unique attacks and different ways of injuring the player, so it’s required to get familiar with their mechanics in order to make it through the dangerous parts of the game.

 Although there are a lot of side content to discover, which are optional, I feel that some of them should have been implemented into the main story as they are a necessity to understanding the story better and clears up a lot of questions the main narrative creates.
 I found that the other optional content was very interesting as they all felt very rewarding upon completing the task at hand.
 Sadly, I found the directions a bit tricky as you have to carefully read and remember them in order to be able to know what to do or where to head next.

 The pixel art is very charming in Yuppie Psycho, even the cutscenes are displayed in the same style.
-Although it doesn’t offer voice over, the soundtracks are very fitting and utterly complimented the game’s creepy scenes.
+Although it doesn’t offer voice over, the soundtracks are very fitting and utterly complemented the game’s creepy scenes.
 While I found the dialogues between its characters quite entertaining, the way the sentences are divided was a bit awkward.
 On a number of occasions, the last word of a sentence often got displayed as a single word in the text box due to the length of the sentence.
 This isn’t a big issue, but it would have been nice if the text was shortened or split up a bit better.

 Yuppie Psycho is an entertaining horror survival game within a new genre I’m calling: survival at the workplace.
 I wasn’t expecting a serious plot between the zany happenings, yet the creative narrative kept me playing right until the end when everything started to finally make sense to me.
 Yuppie Psycho had so many great little touches which helped it stand out from the crowd, for me it was the fact you have to investigate and learn your foes patterns in order to survive, rather than running at them with a weapon.
 Although I found the save function a bit annoying, there should be no problem finding enough resources within the game.

 That being said, I can easily recommend Yuppie Psycho to anyone who appreciates an atmospheric horror game with a nice plot, great character building, adorable artwork and soundtracks which will give you goosebumps.
-Yuppie Psycho is a special game which is much more than your everyday survival horror game.
+Yuppie Psycho is a special game that is much more than your everyday survival horror game.